Naturally speckled Lavender and Earl Grey tea macarons shaped like the Easter Bunny. Multi-colored macaron tutorial and free templates.

 Lavender Earl Grey Macarons with that "Easter Speckle"

-I've always loved the speckled Easter egg effect on a macaron and after my Easter Egg macaron tutorial two years ago, I wanted to recreate this effect again but this time, the speckles would be embedded inside of the macaron instead of splattered on top with food colouring.
+I've always loved the speckled Easter egg effect on a macaron and after my Easter Egg macaron tutorial two years ago, I wanted to recreate this effect again but this time, the speckles would be embedded inside of the macaron instead of splattered on top with food coloring.
 We can achieve this effect naturally by adding some earl grey tea and lavender buds into the macaron batter.
-The resulting batter is one that looks neatly speckled without colors that will rub off on your fingers, and the bonus is that it's also packed with flavour.
+The resulting batter is one that looks neatly speckled without colors that will rub off on your fingers, and the bonus is that it's also packed with natural flavor.

 Easter Bunny Macaron Templates

 Since I had a chance to show you how to make Easter egg macarons already, I decided to make this year's Easter macarons into a shape of an Easter Bunny.
 To pipe them, just print out the two brand new macaron templates I created for you: Sitting Bunny and Bunny Face macaron template.
 They are available exclusively for my newsletter subscribers.
 Just sign up for the newsletter and wait for the double opt-in confirmation email.
 Confirm your subscription and you’ll be sent the password to the Subscriber’s Only Area.

 This is Part 1 of 2 of what I shared with Deborah Moore on AM1470 on March 27, 2018, Part 2 Afternoon Tea at H Tasting Lounge in the Westin Bayshore is here.